jdevfullstack-tutorials/learn-to-code/README.md

 I was not really exposed to computers when I was a child but I was exposed and became addicted to PlayStation games and Mortal Kombat, just to name a few.
-I even cut classes just to play video games.
+I even cut classes just to play video games when I was in high school.

 And since I
 did not have any idea that these things were just being